EfficientFrontier-SignalPlus/EfficientFrontier/README.md

        Rationale: to require some minimal level of participation from traders to suggest that the trading strategy is still relevant.

-   - Increase the requirement for Daily Trading Volume.
+   - (Starting from 2024-12-30 08:00:01 UTC) Increase the requirement for Daily Trading Volume.
 The daily trade volume must be ten times the average USD value of TAO claimed by the strategy over the past 7 days.
 If this volume is not reached, that day is considered ineligible.
 (Trade volume will no longer include any option trades with a markPrice > 0.2 index)

 3. Net Withdrawal Restriction